What is Xetra?

-Xetra is a trading system owned by the Deutsche Borse (Germanexchange).
+Xetra is a trading system owned by the Deutsche Borse (German stock exchange).

 The platform, based in Frankfurt, Germany, also permits hidden orders, which preserves the anonymity of the participants.

-The Irish Stock Exchange and their participants also use Xetra.
+The Irish Stock Exchange, the Vienna Stock Exchange, the European Energy Exchange, the Bulgarian Stock Exchange, the Shanghai Stock Exchange and their market participants also use Xetra.